 Response to Climate Change

-Daikin also leads the industry in making energy-efficient hydraulic units for factory production lines.
+Daikin also continuously pursues greater energy efficiency for hydraulic units for factory production lines.

 The energy-efficient hybrid hydraulic Super Unit employs the same motor inverter technology that is used in Daikin's energy-efficient air conditioners.
 The Super Unit determines the load on the machine, depending on whether it is in standby, operation, or pressure holding mode, and electronically controls the pump at the necessary RPM.
 The result is energy savings of more than 50% in pressure holding mode (compared to Daikin piston pumps).
 For use on presses, vulcanizers, casting machines, and a wide range of other industrial equipment, it contributes to dramatic energy savings and lower CO2 emissions.
 We introduced new models and expanded the lineup in 2014.
-Because the Super Unit is not subject to electric motor high-efficiency restrictions enacted in April 2015, more and more customers have been looking at the Super Unit as a way to achieve greater energy efficiency.
 In 2017, we launched two for 37 kW models compatible with large machines that consume large amounts of power.

 The Super Unit is widely used on industrial equipment around the world and has been highly rated for its superior precision and energy efficiency.

 EcoRich was developed in 1999 and was the world's first product to combine hydraulics technology and air conditioner motor inverter technology.
 It achieved approximately 50% lower energy consumption compared to Daikin's piston pump.
 In 2016, this product underwent a model change with the incorporation of high-efficiency IPM motor.
 Among its many features were a 30% decrease in energy consumption over the previous model and a 5°C reduction in oil temperature rise.